Traditional games of India: Kokla chappaki

 One player goes around all the other players, who sit in a circle, and eventually drops a handkerchief behind one of them.
 That player must grab the cloth and then attempt to tag the first player.

 Four corners

 Players attempt to run between the four corners of a square without being tagged by the denner, who is in the middle of the square.
 In a Telugu variation of the game, Nalugu Stambalata, there is a pole in each corner of the square that the players must touch.
+In Maharashtra, the game is known as "Khamb-Khambolya".

 Gella-Chutt

-One team has a king stationed at a distance from the "home".
-The goal of the king is to reach home without being stopped by the opponents, who themselves attempt to avoid being tagged out by the king's teammates, who start at home.
-A similar Bengali game exists known as "Bouchi", in which the players must hold their breaths upon leaving the home in order to be eligible to tag the opponents; failing to hold the breath leaves a player at risk of being tagged out by opponents.

 Tree-climbing monkey

 The denner tries to tag players who can climb up trees to escape; these players can try to touch a stick kept within a circle on the ground in order to become safe from the denner.

-Siya satkana

-Siya satkana is similar to tree-climbing monkey, except that it does not feature tree-climbing.
+Variants of this game are also known as "Surparambya" or "Surparambi".